Pebaz/tidbytes/README.md

 aid application programmers when integrating with lower level libraries, operating systems, and hardware.

-# What Is The Ninth Bit?

-Referring to the ninth bit of a region of memory should be trivial.
-It is, isn’t it?
-It turns out that this is not as straightforward as it might seem.
-Depending on the byte order, (referred to under the canonical moniker “endianness”), the ninth bit may appear to the left or the right (not accounting for mixed endianness) of the first bit (bit zero).

-> ***Tidbytes is based off of the concept of Identity Order which means the first bit is always the leftmost bit of the leftmost byte.***

 ## Glossary of Terms

 - **Natural**: Refers to the bit (and most commonly) byte order of a given